konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migratecli.md

 01:23:45:67:89:AB:CD:EF:01:23:45:67:89:AB:CD:EF:01:23:45:67
 ```
 ## Canceling a migration
-Follow the steps below to cancel an entire migration or individual virtual machines (VMs) while a migration is in progress from the command line interface (CLI).
+Forklift functionality cancel cancel an entire migration or individual virtual machines (VMs) while a migration is in progress from the command line interface (CLI).

 ### Canceling an entire migration
+Follow the steps below to cancel an entire migration.

+**Procedure**
 1. Delete the Migration CR:
 ```
 $ kubectl delete migration <migration> -n konveyor-forklift (1)